Cantera/cantera-website/pages/science/species.rst

    \frac{s^0(T)}{R} = - \frac{a_0}{2} T^{-2} - a_1 T^{-1} + a_2 \ln T
       + a_3 T + \frac{a_4}{2} T^2 + \frac{a_5}{3} T^3  + \frac{a_6}{4} T^4 + a_8

+A common source for species data in the NASA9 format is the :ref:`NASA ThermoBuild <sec-thermobuild>` tool.

 A NASA-9 parameterization can be defined in the CTI format using the :cti:class:`NASA9` entry, or in the YAML format by specifying